zhenjia2017/TEQUILA/results/README-result.md

-These are various files used for evaluation.
-The json versions contain questions, gold answers, AQQU+TEQUILA and QUINT+TEQUILA answers.
+These are six files used for evaluation as following.

 ### Basic result json file
 Question and answer are provided.